mesg-foundation/engine/docs/cli/mesg-cli_service_validate.md

 ## mesg-cli service validate

-Validate a service file.
-Check the yml format and rules.
+Validate a service.
+Check the mesg.yml file for format and rules and do some additional tests about the directory

 ### Synopsis

-Validate a service file.
-Check the yml format and rules.
+Validate a service.
+Check the mesg.yml file for format and rules and do some additional tests about the directory

 ```
-mesg-cli service validate SERVICE_FILE [flags]
+mesg-cli service validate SERVICE_PATH [flags]
 ```

 ### Examples